 A pack may specify multiple versions.
 Each version is described using a version/6 predicate clause as illustrated in the example above.
-The versions must be listed ordered from newest to oldest.
-For details, see the pack_protocol API documentation.
+The versions must be listed in order from newest to oldest.
+For details, see the pack\protocol API documentation.